-- 8.2.4 From these cases, it is clear that planning case 4 is the least beneficial, resulting in a detriment to net welfare irrespective of whether low or high benefits are assumed.
-This suggests that, on the basis of this CBA, a move to harmonise on a 5 minute ISP could be rejected - 8.2.5 Among the remaining cases, the choice is less clear cut. - 8.2.6 In the high benefit case, it would appear that planning case 3 is more beneficial than planning cases 1 and 2.
-It would be safest to assume that planning cases 1 and 2 effectively have an equal net benefit, with planning case 3 slightly higher.
-Similarly, with the low benefits case, while all of the net benefits are negative, it could be reasonable to assume that planning case 3 is preferable to planning case 1, and also to planning case 2 though by a smaller amount. - 8.2.7 It could therefore be argued that planning case 3 could be preferred.
-Given uncertainty over benefits, it has an upside greater in scale to planning case 1 and 2, and the downside risk is lower.
-In this sense, based on our analysis it constitutes the change with the greatest potential upside and least potential regret.
+- 9.2.4 From these cases, it is clear that planning case 4 is the least beneficial, resulting in a detriment to net welfare irrespective of whether low or high benefits are assumed.
+This suggests that, on the basis of this CBA, a move to harmonise on a 5 minute ISP could be rejected - 9.2.5 Among the remaining cases, the choice is less clear cut. - 9.2.6 In the high benefit case, while it would appear that planning case 1 is more beneficial than planning cases 2 and 3, the difference is small.
+Given the number of assumptions which we have had to make in the assessment process, it may be that it is safest to assume that planning cases 1 and 3 effectively have an equal net benefit, with planning case 2 slightly lower.
+In contrast, with the low benefits case, while all of the net benefits are negative, it is could be reasonable to assume that planning case 3 is preferable to planning case 1, and also to planning case 2 though by a smaller amount. - 9.2.7 It could therefore be argued that planning case 3 could be preferred.
+Given uncertainty over benefits, it has an upside similar in scale to planning case 1, but the downside risk is lower.
+In this sense, based on our analysis it constitutes the change with least potential regret.
 Equally, the risk involved in a change from the status quo appears to be asymmetric.
-The downside net cost is larger in absolute size than the upside net benefit. - 8.2.8 It is clearly the case that the potential downside would be significant (relative to doing nothing) if the benefits turn out to be towards the low end of our estimates.
+The upside net benefit is larger in absolute size than the downside net cost. - 9.2.8 It is still clearly the case that the potential downside would be significant (relative to doing nothing) if the benefits turn out to be towards the low end of our estimates.
 This is a risk which policymakers will need to consider.
-In particular, we emphasise that in considering results policymakers should not assume that either high benefits or low benefits is more likely they should focus on the range of possible outcomes and consider the outcome equally likely within this range. - 8.2.9 It is also important to note that there are some benefits which we have not measured quantitatively.
+In this regard, it is important to note that there are some benefits which we have not measured quantitatively.
 Based on their qualitative description, policymakers will need to form a judgement of the likely magnitude of these benefits relative to any estimated disbenefit.
-The relevant non-measured benefits are: - benefits of improved investment efficiency; - benefits of improved frequency quality; - benefits from increased participation / imbalance exposure for RES; and - benefits in relation to security of supply. - 8.2.10 Turning to distributional issues, while planning case 3 is positive across the countries studied (with profiling and high benefits), Exhibit 67 shows that we estimate the impact for some countries to be negative.
+The relevant non-measured benefits are: - benefits of improved investment efficiency; - benefits of improved frequency quality; - benefits from increased participation / imbalance exposure for RES; and - benefits in relation to security of supply. - 9.2.9 Turning to distributional issues, while planning case 3 is positive across the countries studied, Exhibit 67 shows that we estimate the impact for some countries would be negative.
 It also shows that, as is systematically the case, there is a net producer disbenefit, although the asymmetry between producer and consumer net benefit is greatest in planning case 3 (i.e. the ratio between the amount by which consumers are better off and the amount by which producers are worse is larger).

-- 8.2.11 It is not clear how the typical disbenefit for a country or producers could be compensated.
+9.2.10 It is not clear how their typical disbenefit could be compensated.
 Similarly, given the logic of planning case 3 involves harmonisation across borders, it may be difficult to mitigate the impact on individual countries by exempting them from the change.
-Phasing in of any change may, however, be worth further consideration. - 8.2.12 The sensitivity to the planning cases shown in the Annex considers the effect of all countries but Great Britain, Northern Ireland and Ireland moving to a 15 minute ISP.
-The net benefits for this planning case are similar to planning case 3 for the two high benefits sub-cases and similar to planning case 2 for the two low benefits sub-cases.
-Therefore, planning case 3 would appear to be preferable to this sensitivity.
+Phasing in of any change may, however, be worth further consideration.

-8.3 Limitations
+9.3 Limitations